 High cholesterol or triglycerides

-It’s possible to develop high cholesterol or triglycerides from taking Lybalvi.
+It’s possible to develop high cholesterol or high triglycerides from taking Lybalvi.
 This was not one of the most common side effects that people taking Lybalvi reported.

 High cholesterol or triglycerides don’t typically cause any symptoms.
+But these conditions can be identified with a blood test.

 What you can do